Australia's Hoyts plans record cinema IPO as Netflix waits in wings

 Box office takings in both regions have stalled at about A$1.1 billion ($961 million) in Australia and $10.6 billion in North America annually since 2009, when 3D sci-fi epic "Avatar" set the standard for modern blockbusters.

-Analysts say, however, that Hoyts can bank on a two-year roster of hits to keep audiences coming, and on premium seating and candy bar offerings to boost earnings even if theaters remain half-empty.
-The blockbuster pipeline includes two "Avatar" sequels expected in 2016 and 2017, and in 2015 the first of three new "Star Wars" installments, sequels to the "Avengers" and a new "James Bond".
+Analysts say, however, that Hoyts can bank on a two-year roster of hits to keep audiences coming, and on premium seating and candy bar offerings to boost earnings even if theatres remain half-empty.
+The blockbuster pipeline includes two "Avatar" sequels expected in 2016 and 2017, and in 2015 the first of three new "Star Wars" instalments, sequels to the "Avengers" and a new "James Bond".

-"The production houses now know what to make to get people into cinemas, as opposed to ... just download for free," said Darren Vincent, an analyst at Shaw Stockbroking who covers Amalgamated Holdings AHD.AX, joint owner of Australia's biggest cinema chain, Event Cinemas.
+"The production houses now know what to make to get people into cinemas, as opposed to ... just download for free," said Darren Vincent, an analyst at Shaw Stockbroking who covers Amalgamated Holdings, joint owner of Australia's biggest cinema chain, Event Cinemas.

 "I can't sit here and say to you that there's not going to be an impact (from Netflix), but I don't know how many years we've already had the transition to a great amount of download-for-free videos.
 The big hit's been had."